kkurczewski/yaml-completion/README.md

 java -jar target/completion-builder-1.0-SNAPSHOT.jar kat_completion.yml
 ```

-This will generate file named `kat_completion` (or whatever name you pass as second argument) with your completion.
+This will generate file named `kat_completion` in `out` directory (or whatever directory you pass as second argument) with your completion.